planetfederal/desktop-documentation/docs/source/install/uninstall.rst

 Windows
 -------

-Use `Uninstall Desktop` in the Boundless Desktop shortcut folder onthe Desktop or in the Start Menu to uninstall Boundless Desktop |version| applications, libraries, utilities, and documentation.
+Use `Uninstall Desktop` in the Boundless Desktop shortcut folder on the Desktop or in the Start Menu to uninstall Boundless Desktop |version| applications, libraries, utilities, and documentation.